J0rgeSerran0/SolutionFavorites/README.md

 Rearrange your favorites effortlessly:

+- Drag files from Solution Explorer directly onto the Favorites node to add them
-- Drag files between folders
+- Drag files between folders to reorganize
 - Move files back to the root Favorites node
 - Reorganize folders within the hierarchy